d3p1/webservify/README.md

 - `ssh` installed on your system.

-- `ssh` access to the machine that you want to configure.
+- `ssh` access with `root` user to the machine that you want to configure.

 - [`git`](https://git-scm.com/) installed on your system.